-Zakat is the fourth pillar of Islam, which is obligatory to all Muslims as commanded by Allah SWT.
+Zakat is the fourth pillar of Islam which is obliged to all Muslims commanded by Allah SWT.
 Zakat is charged when the wealth fulfills some criteria, such as Nishab and Haul.
-According to Ibn Taimiyah, if the wealth of Muzakki reaches Nishab and Haul, Zakat must be paid at 2.5%.
-By doing so, Zakat will purify the wealth of Muzakki (Sahroni, 2019).
-From another perspective, Zakat can be used as a tool to alleviate poverty.
-Zakat acts as capital for poor and needy people (Mukhlis & Beik, 2013).
-The role of Zakat now is more important since it will increase the well-being of poor people by upgrading the human capital and providing production facilities (Miftah, 2008).
+According to Ibn Taimiyah, if the wealth of muzakki reaches Nishab and Haul, Zakat must be paid at 2,5%.
+By doing so, zakat will purify the wealth of muzakki (Sahroni, 2019).
+From another perspective, zakat can be used as a tool to alleviate poverty.
+Zakat acts as capital for poor and needed people (Mukhlis & Beik, 2013).
+The role of zakat now is more important since it will increase the wellbeing of poor people by upgrading the human capital and providing production facilities (Miftah, 2008).
 Zakat has great potential in Indonesia as the country with the greatest Muslim population in the world since the majority of the population is Muslim (Febriandika et al., 2020).
 However, the vast Indonesian Muslim population is not in line with Zakat payment.
-Data from BAZNAS released that the potential Zakat in 2020 is USD 22.9 billion (Zakiy et al., 2022).
+Data from BAZNAS released that the potential zakat in 2020 is USD 22.9 billion (Zakiy et al., 2022).